dmshvetsov/dmitryshvetsov.com/content/shorts/good-code-bad-code-literal-arguments.md

 `getTopTeams({ range: "week", list: teams, filter: filter, order: Ordering.DESC, cache: chacheManager, formatter: formatter })`

-Nevertheless, the first version is ugly the second is bad.
+Nevertheless, the first version is ugly the second is bad and this is a topic for another article/short note.

 * * *